 The Great Prairie Highway

 The Santa Fe Trail stirs imaginations as few other historic trails can.
 For 60 years, the trail was one thread in a web of international trade routes.
 It influenced economies as far away as New York and London.
 Spanning 900 miles of the Great Plains between the United States (Missouri) and Mexico (Santa Fe), it brought together a cultural mosaic of individuals who cooperated and sometimes clashed.
-In the process, the rich and varied cultures of Plains Indian people were caught in the middle and changed forever.
+In the process, the rich and varied cultures of Plains Indians were caught in the middle and changed forever.

 Spain jealously protected the borders of its New Mexico colony, prohibiting manufacturing and international trade.
 Missourians and others visiting Santa Fe told of an isolated provincial capital starved for manufactured goods and supplies, a potential gateway to Mexico’s interior markets.